-It feels like tattoos are everywhere these days, but they've been around forever—so how did they become so popular?
-Why the sudden resurgence?
-Dating back to the Neolithic period and indigenous tribes, tattooing was originally practiced during religious ceremonies and as a rite of passage.
-It wasn't until Christianity deemed tattoos to be part of the Wiccan faith that they earned an "unfavorable" reputation.
+It feels like tattoos are everywhere these days, but they've actually been around for ages—so how did they become so popular?
+Dating back to the Neolithic period and indigenous tribes, tattooing was originally practiced for myriad reasons, including during religious ceremonies and as a rite of passage.
+While we don't have an exact date for the first tattoos, Dr. David Lane, an assistant professor at Illinois State University who has done extensive research on tattooing, tells us that tattooing has been around for at least 5000 years.
+"The oldest human remains we've recovered have tattoos on them," he says.

 In the Beginning...

-Blame it on the media if you'd like.
-But in all honesty, tattoos have in fact become more and more popular because they are being worn by celebrities, athletes, and people within the fashion industry.
-This change has slowly helped change the stigmas associated with tattoos.
-We know now that not everyone who has them is a criminal or someone with a shady moral compass, which unfortunately used to be the stereotype.
-Tattoos are finally being recognized as a form of self-expression, and design styles have expanded from American Traditional tattoos to custom Japanese sleeves, to full body works of elaborate art that could tempt even those most wary of the machine into getting tattooed.
+We know now that not everyone who has them is a criminal or someone with a shady moral compass, which unfortunately, used to be a common stereotype.
+Tattoos are finally being recognized as a form of self-expression, and design styles have expanded from American traditional tattoos to custom Japanese sleeves, to full body works of elaborate art that could tempt even those most wary of the machine into getting tattooed.

 Before You Leap